gardobeson/embed_stacker_node/README.md

-# Comfy UI Node Template
+# Comfy UI embed_stacker_node
-This is a template for creating custom nodes for the Comfy UI stable diffusion client.
+This is a multi-embedding picker/stacker which is mostly copied from "tropfchen" 's embedding picker node.

+Instead of prepending a bunch of nodes together to get a stack, just use them all in the same node.

+The weight slider adjusts all 4 nodes, together.

 ## Description
 This Python script is an optional add-on to the Comfy UI stable diffusion client.
-It introduces quality of life improvements by providing variable nodes and shared global variables.

 ## Getting Started
 Import into the custom nodes directory of your Comfy UI client.